sergiotaborda/lense-lang/docs/content/constructors.md

 Integer k = new Integer(23);
 ~~~~

-The ``implicit`` keyword is necessary because not every anonymous constructor with a single parameter is meant to be a convertion construtor.
-The ``Array<T>`` class (used above) has a construtor that receives a ``Natural`` to set the array size,but that without the implicit keyword would mean that:
+The ``implicit`` keyword is necessary because not every anonymous constructor with a single parameter is meant to be a conversion constructor.
+The ``Array<T>`` class (used above) has a constructor that receives a ``Natural`` to set the array size,but that without the implicit keyword would mean that:

 ~~~~brush: lense
 Array<Integer> array = 3;